 (5) We will always draw a line between public and private matters, and will not pursue personal gain by using corporate assets, information, business authority, or position.

-Our Group companies in overseas locations also have their local whistleblowing hotlines and have established and operate processes that allow their local employees to directly contact the helpline in Japan for reporting and consultation through a third-party organization.
+In addition, our Group companies in overseas locations also have their local whistleblowing hotlines and have established and operate processes that allow their local employees to directly contact the helpline in Japan for reporting and consultation through a third-party organization.

 Takara Bio Inc.